AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--columns`, `-c`

 Columns to display.
 Available columns: app, command, operation.
 The % or * characters may be used as a wildcard.
-Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.
+Values may be split by commas (e.g. "a,b,c") and/or whitespace.

 -  Default: `[]`
 -  Requires a value